Will Religion Ever Be a Force for Peace?

 Like the first Christians, Jehovah’s Witnesses do not take sides in political conflicts.
 A paper published by the National Academy of Sciences of Ukraine states that Jehovah’s Witnesses aim to overcome “racial, national, religious, social, and economical differences.”
 The study explains that Jehovah’s Witnesses do not engage in “anti-state activity” and are “law-abiding citizens of their country.”

 Professor Wojciech Modzelewski, from the Warsaw University in Poland, wrote in his book Pacifism and Vicinity: “Jehovah’s Witnesses make up the largest community in the world today that objects to wars.”
 Because they closely follow the pattern of first-century Christians, it could be said that Jehovah’s Witnesses have successfully reinstated the form of worship that was established by Christ and his apostles.
-That is the kind of Christianity that is indeed a force for peace.—See the box on the next page.
+That is the kind of Christianity that is indeed a force for peace.

 A Bright Future

 Still, as sincere as they may be, humans are limited in their power to fix the world’s problems.
 The ancient prophet Jeremiah wrote: “To earthling man his way does not belong.
-It does not belong to man who is walking even to direct his step.”—Jeremiah 10:23.
+It does not belong to man who is walking even to direct his step.”

 But there is a bright future.
 God’s Word teaches that a peaceful new human society will be established on earth.
 This new society will be a veritable brotherhood.
 All races will live in harmony, and mankind will not be divided by territorial borders, ethnic hatreds, or religious ideologies.
 The one uniting element will be the pure worship of Jehovah God.